The-Politico/django-crosswalk/docs/source/concepts.rst

   Nested attributes are not allowed in django-crosswalk.
 Django-crosswalk is focused solely on entity resolution and record linkage, not in being a complete resource of all information about your entities.
 Complex data should be kept in other databases.

   There are some reserved attribute names.
-Django-crosswalk will throw a validation error if you try to use them: :code:`entity`, :code:`created`, :code:`match_score`, :code:`uuid`, :code:`aliased`, :code:`superseding`.
+Django-crosswalk will throw a validation error if you try to use them: :code:`entity`, :code:`created`, :code:`match_score`, :code:`uuid`, :code:`aliased`.